Treats attention-deficit/hyperactivity disorder (ADHD).

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to atomoxetine, or if you have narrow-angle glaucoma, severe heart disease, or an adrenal problem called pheochromocytoma.
-Do not use this medicine at the same time or within 14 days of using an MAOI, such as Eldepryl®, Marplan®, Nardil®, or Parnate®.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to atomoxetine, or if you have narrow-angle glaucoma, severe heart disease, or pheochromocytoma.

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Swallow the capsule whole.
 Do not crush, break, chew, or open it.